adie9/Small-Office-Networking-Lab/README.md

 ## Overview

 This project simulates a small office enterprise network designed and implemented using Cisco Packet Tracer.
-The lab focuses on core CCNA routing, switching, and IP services concepts, including VLAN segmentation, inter-VLAN routing, and centralized DHCP.
+The lab focuses on core CCNA routing, switching, and IP services concepts, including VLAN segmentation, inter-VLAN routing, centralized DHCP, and ACLs.

 ## Network Topology